gomezcucuta/biostatistics_II/CHP_Data_Set.md

-# Working with the CHP.Rdata File
+# Working with the CHP.RData File

 ## In order to load the file
-load("CHP.Rdata")
+load("CHP.RData")

 ## In order to see what is contained in the dataset
 ls()